-Returns a Time value for the image given as Date.
+Returns a Time value for the image given as Date, relative to the given time zone.
 Constraint_Error is raised if the string is not formatted as described for Image, or the function cannot interpret the given string as a Time value.

 Returns a string form of the Elapsed_Time.
-The format is "Hours:Minute:Second", where each value is a 2-digit form of the value, including a leading '0', if needed.
+The format is "Hour:Minute:Second", where each value is a 2-digit form of the value, including a leading '0', if needed.
 If Include_Time_Fraction is True, Sub_Seconds100 is suffixed to the string as a 2-digit value following a '.'.
+If Elapsed_Time < 0.0, the result is Image (abs Elapsed_Time, Include_Time_Fraction) prefixed with "-".
+If abs Elapsed_Time represents 100 hours or more, the result is implementation-defined.